Arugula Micros (1oz)

 • Immune support: Regular consumption may help boost the immune system.

-• Support heart health: Arugula microgreens may help support heart health by reducing cholesterol levels, improving blood pressure, and reducing inflammation.
+• Helps support heart health: Arugula microgreens may help support heart health by reducing cholesterol levels, improving blood pressure, and reducing inflammation.

 • Vision and eye health: They may improve vision and eye health.